Council House, Coventry: History

-The Council House was commissioned to replace St Mary's Guildhall as the headquarters of the mayor and city corporation.
-The site on Earl Street had previously been occupied by a row of shops.
-The foundation stone was laid on 12 June 1913 and the building was designed by Edward Garrett and Henry Walter Simister of Birmingham in the Elizabethan style.
-It was completed in 1917 although, because of the First World War, the official opening by the Duke of York only took place on 11 June 1920.
+The new Council House was designed in the Elizabethan style, as stipulated by the Borough Corporation, to be in keeping with the old St Mary's Guildhall to the rear.
+The foundation stone was laid on 12 June 1913 and the building was completed in 1917, although, because of the First World War, the official opening by the Duke of York only took place on 11 June 1920.